FHantke/brave-browser-wiki/P3A.md

 6. Wallet disabled after having been created (Brave Rewards switched off)

 ### Q12: How much BAT, excluding grants, is in your wallet?
-(_`Brave.Rewards.WalletBalance`_)
+(_`Brave.Rewards.WalletBalance.2`_)
 1. No wallet created
+2. Rewards Disabled
-2. Less than 10 BAT (0-9), excluding grants
+3. Less than 10 BAT (0-9), excluding grants
-3. 10-50 BAT, excluding grants
+4. 10-50 BAT, excluding grants
-4. Over 50 BAT, excluding grants
+5. Over 50 BAT, excluding grants~~

 ### Q13: Have you made use of Auto-contribute in Brave Rewards?
-(_`Brave.Rewards.AutoContributionsState`_)
+(_`Brave.Rewards.AutoContributionsState.2`_)
 1. No wallet created
+2. Rewards Disabled
-2. Wallet created, Auto-Contribute off
+3. Wallet created, Auto-Contribute off
-2. Auto-contribute enabled, no contribution so far
+4. Auto-contribute enabled, no contribution so far
-3. Auto-contribute enabled, one successful contribution so far
+5. Auto-contribute enabled, one successful contribution so far
-4. Auto-contribute enabled, more than one successful contribution so far
+6. Auto-contribute enabled, more than one successful contribution so far

 ### Q14: Have you made use of tips within Brave Rewards?
-(_`Brave.Rewards.TipsState`_)
+(_`Brave.Rewards.TipsState.2`_)
 1. No wallet created
+2. Rewards Disabled
-2. Wallet created, no tips sent
+3. Wallet created, no tips sent
-3. Wallet created, one-time tip sent
+4. Wallet created, one-time tip sent
-4. Wallet created, at least one monthly tip queued up or sent
+5. Wallet created, at least one monthly tip queued up or sent
-5. Wallet created, one-time sent and at least one monthly tip queued up or sent
+6. Wallet created, one-time sent and at least one monthly tip queued up or sent

 ### Q15: Have you enabled sync?
 (_`Brave.Sync.Status`_)